Herdomain/Log-Monitoring-Workflow/README.md

 Manual log review doesn't scale.
 In a real SOC environment, thousands of authentication events are generated daily, making automated detection not just useful, but necessary.

 This project builds an automated workflow that parses system logs, identifies suspicious login patterns, and flags potential brute-force attempts without human intervention.

-This script was developed as part of the Turn a New Leaf project — an automated log monitoring workflow for detecting brute-force login attempts.

 ---

 ## What Was Built